jeremiedecock/snippets/kubernetes/README.md

-Prerequisites: a Kubernetes cluster (minikube, kind, k3s, or a cloud one — step 5 requires a cloud one with a public IP), `kubectl`, [Helm](https://helm.sh/) from step 4 on, and Podman or Docker plus a Docker Hub (or GHCR) account from step 6 on.
+Prerequisites: a Kubernetes cluster (minikube, kind, k3s, or a cloud one — step 5 requires a cloud one with a public IP), `kubectl`, [Helm](https://helm.sh/) from step 4 on, and Podman or Docker plus an account on a container registry (Docker Hub, GHCR, or an OVHcloud Managed Private Registry) from step 6 on.